 What is Cavitation?

 Cavitation is the rapid evolution of vapor and/or gas bubbles within fluid due to very low pressure in fluid flow, or due to a rise in temperature, which raises the saturation pressure.
 The sudden appearance (and subsequent collapse) of bubbles causes rapid changes in pressure within incompressible fluids, which in turn can cause severe mechanical damage.
 The forces induced by cavitation have the potential to erode several feet of rock in a matter of days, as seen by damage experienced within the spillways of the Glen Canyon dam in 1983 (Lee and Hoopes, 1996).

 Additionally, cavitation can occur in high pressure die casting.
 The rapid movement of molten alloy through constrictions and curves in the die can result in rapid pressure drops and lead to subsequent cavitation.
 The resulting vapor bubbles can cause porosity in the final casting, or worse, cause damage to the die, contaminating the casting and leading to reduced die life.
 For these reasons, it is critical to understand where cavitation is likely to occur and its potential severity.
-Since initiating and visualizing cavitation through physical experimentation is difficult and potentially damaging, it is preferrable to simulate the process.
+Since initiating and visualizing cavitation through physical experimentation is difficult and potentially damaging, it is preferable to simulate the process.

 - Simulate damaging cavitation within water and environmental structures